-All waste generated during the course of this organisations activities shall be deemed "controlled waste" and disposed of in a responsible manner in accordance with our duty of care under the Environmental Protection Act.
+All waste generated during the course of this organisation's activities shall be deemed "controlled waste" and disposed of in a responsible manner in accordance with our duty of care under the Environmental Protection Act.

-Gert-Jan Peeters shall ensure that all waste materials are stored and disposed of in accordance with written procedures and relevant legislation.
+The Project Managers, the Site Managers and the Administration shall ensure that all waste materials are stored and disposed of in accordance with organisation procedures and relevant legislation.

-The Project Managers and the Site Managers shall ensure that disposal of all "non-hazardous waste" is accompanied by and recorded through a system of signed "waste transfer notes".
+The Project Managers and the Administration shall ensure that disposal of all "non-hazardous waste" is accompanied by and recorded through a system of signed "waste transfer notes".

-The Project Managers and the Site Managers shall ensure that disposal of all "hazardous waste" is accompanied and recorded through a system of signed "hazardous waste consignment notes".
+The Project Managers and the Administration shall ensure that disposal of all "hazardous waste" is accompanied and recorded through a system of signed "hazardous waste consignment notes".

-The Project Managers and the Site Managers shall ensure that all consignment and waste transfer notes are kept on file.
+The Project Managers and the Administration shall ensure that all Consignment and waste transfer notes are kept on file.